MiSTer-devel/Filters_MiSTer/README.md

 ### Introduction

+**If you use MiSTer you should be using a custom filter for upscaling if you want high quality about without uneven scaling and shimmering during scrolling.**

-The MiSTer Filters and Gamma Github repository is here: https://github.com/MiSTer-devel/Filters_MiSTer.
+The MiSTer Filters and Gamma Github repository is here: ([MiSTer Filters and Gamma Github)[https://github.com/MiSTer-devel/Filters_MiSTer])

 As of November 2018, MiSTer can use custom filter coefficients to define the interpolation used for scaling over the HDMI output (and VGA too with a mister.ini option).
 This allows MiSTer to scale images using well-known image scaling algorithms such as bicubic or lanczos scaling as well as other scaling methods better suited to scaling pixel graphics.
 Special effects such as scanlines and lcd effects are also possible.

-If you use MiSTer you should be using a custom filter for upscaling if you want high quality about without uneven scaling and shimmering during scrolling.

-This github repository houses all of the Interpolation Filters that have been created so far for MiSTer.
+This github repository houses all of the Interpolation Filters that have been created so far for MiSTer: [MiSTer Filters/Gamma Github Repository](https://github.com/MiSTer-devel/Filters_MiSTer/tree/master/Releases)

 As of November 2019 this github also contains Gamma Lookup Tables to allow MiSTer apply a gamma curves to cores with an updated framework.
 James-F has created a number of curves that are included in the Gamma folder of this repository.

-### How to use filter coeffcients and gamma tables
+### How to use filter coefficients and gamma tables

 To use any of the pre-made filter coefficients (or your own) you need: